eslavnov/ttmg_server/README.md

 ## Step 1: Server Installation

 1. Clone the repo.
 2. Run the setup script with `./setup.sh` for Unix-based systems or `start.bat` for Windows.
-It will create a virtual environment and install the required dependencies.
+It will create a virtual environment, install the required dependencies and create `configuration.json` to store your settings.
 3. Edit `configuration.json` and add your OpenAI API key to the `main` section ([get it here](https://platform.openai.com/settings/organization/api-keys)).
 This is the only required parameter, but there are additional optional settings you can further configure - see the next step.

 ## Step 2: Server Configuration